Every Little Detail on how to Make Creamy Potato Soup

 What are the best potatoes for hearty potato Soup?

-For the potatoes, I like Russet but Idaho or Yukon Gold are also very good choices for baking potatoes.
+These are so many potatoes in the market these days, it can be difficult to select the perfect potato for your recipe.
+For this baked potato soup, I like Russet but Idaho or Yukon Gold are also very good choices for baking potatoes.

 You could opt to forgo baking the potatoes and boil them instead – in that case, reach for Yukon Gold, fingerling or red-skinned potatoes as they hold their shape best when boiling.
 The ease and quickness of boiling the potato is very tempting to me but baking them in the oven does impart a much richer potato flavor.